Madison

 throughout the atmosphere, causing changes in circulation patterns

 aloft.
-Despite the large atmospheric warming, the absence of an
+Despite the large atmospheric warming, the absence of

 insulating snow pack causes soil temperatures in NOSNOWCOVER to fall